 Today, Chicago continues to be a center of architectural design and innovation, attracting visitors and architects from around the world.
 They visit the city to explore its rich architectural heritage and to participate in the ongoing evolution of the city.

 The best way to move around Chicago is with public transport.
 The Chicago Transit Authority (CTA) operates an extensive network of buses and trains that run throughout the city.
-In addition, you can also use the “L” train (elevated train) system.
+You can also use the “L” train (elevated train) system.

 Let’s be real, accommodation in Chicago is expensive.
 Ideally, the best place to stay in Chicago would be somewhere in Chicago’s Downtown or River North neighborhoods.
 However, this might blow up your budget.

 If you’re looking for more budget-friendly accommodation, you might want to look a bit further away from the city center.
-During my stay in Chicago, I stayed in this apartment (Historic HP 2 BR with Fast Transit to UChicago & Downtown) located in Hyde Park.
-The apartment had everything you needed and could reach Chicago downtown in 30 minutes with the express buses or train.
+During my stay in Chicago, I stayed in an apartment located in Hyde Park and had an excellent expetience there.
+This neighborhood is connected with Chicago downtown in 30 minutes with the express buses or train.
+Unfortunately, the apartment I stayed at is no longer available but here are some very similar ones.

 Before I start with the best viewpoints, I want to clarify the following two points: